yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

 - You can't scale Sandbox clusters.

-## Scale a cluster
+## Scale and configure clusters

+### Single-region clusters

+You can scale multi-node single-region clusters horizontally and vertically.

-To scale a cluster:
+To scale a single-region cluster:

 1. On the **Clusters** page, select your cluster.
 1. On the **Settings** tab or under **Actions**, choose **Edit Infrastructure** to display the **Edit Infrastructure** dialog.